ftrias/TeensyDebug/README.md

 * Take over Serial: GDB will use the USB Serial to communicate with the Teensy.
 The library will redefine Serial so that any calls to Serial in your sketch will cause GDB to print your data.
 All optimizations will be turned off.

-* Manual Serial: Compile with GDB and start it, but don't connect automatically so you can choose the serial device to use.
+* Manual Serial: Compile program and start GDB, but don't connect automatically so you can choose the serial device to use.

 * Just compile: Compile with GDB but don't start GDB.